siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-njs-unit/overview.md

 # Njs-Unit - Overview

 The Njs-Unit plugin provides for integration with a Njs-Unit server.
-Data is uploaded to the HCL Accelerate server using an HTTP Post request.
+Data is uploaded to the HCL DevOps Velocity server using an HTTP Post request.

 ## Versions